leonschoi/ClickCount.en/Quick Setup.md

 Set COM baud rate to 115200 baud\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/2269de6d-1d80-426d-ba8b-63ef94c5a4ff" alt="Serial Monitor" width="800"/>

+Compile the program in one of two ways:

+1. On the menu:\
+   Sketch > Verify/Compile (Ctrl-R)
+2. On the top toolbar, click on the first button showing the check sign.

+Compilation messages are shown on the `Output` window.

-Upload the program in one of two ways:
+Compile and upload the program in one of two ways:

 1. On the menu:\
    Sketch > Upload (Ctrl-U)